 Considering the existing pending cases about this issue, it is likely that the Portuguese courts will soon issue case law about the matter.
+What has already occurred is judges in pending public cases have asked the parties whether they have any concerns that they want to convey in light of requests, made by lawyers that don't represent the parties, to access the court files.

-5.9 Defending against Allegations of Misappropriation
+5.9 Defending Against Allegations of Misappropriation